pepitoenpeligro/cloudbanking/README.md

 :warning: **The development of the project is under construction**

-&#x1F50E; The description of the problem can be found in [Problem-Description](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/problem-description.md)
+:mag_right: The description of the problem can be found in [Problem-Description](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/problem-description.md)

-&#x1F3C1; A technological feasibility study and the argument of the technologies finally proposed to be used in the project can be consulted at [Feasibility Study](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/feasibility-study.md)
+:checkered_flag: A technological feasibility study and the argument of the technologies finally proposed to be used in the project can be consulted at [Feasibility Study](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/feasibility-study.md)

 :factory: A description of the architecture can be found at [Architecture Description](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/tecnology-architecture-description.md)